Making Tax Digital for Income Tax

 How to Prepare

-Self-employed businesses and landlords with annual business or property income above £10,000 will need to follow the rules for MTD for Income Tax from their next accounting period starting on or after 6 April 2024.
-(It is expected corporation tax will become digital in 2026.)
+Self-employed businesses and landlords with annual gross business or property income above £10,000 will need to follow the rules for MTD for Income Tax from their next accounting period starting on or after 6 April 2024.
+Partnerships will need to be compliant by 2025.
+It is expected corporation tax will become digital in 2026.

 Making Tax Digital (MTD) is a government initiative to modernise HMRC’s tax system, with the aim of making the whole process of administrating tax simpler and more efficient.
 All of your tax information will be in one place (your digital account) and you will be able to pay tax based on your business activity during the year.
 You can upload and update your tax account in real time.